rationalis-petra/Modulus/README.md

 systems of the ML family.

 ### Features
+Modulus will (and in some cases does) have:

 + **Structures** Tired of class hierarchy headaches?
 Structs are a mechanism for packaging type(s) and associated behaviour.
 They double as both a basis for a module system, and offer a compelling alternative to object systems for